-Tesla's market value eclipses GM and Ford - combined!
+Tesla's market value zooms past that of GM and Ford - combined

 SAN FRANCISCO (Reuters) - For the first time, Tesla Inc’s (TSLA.O) stock market value has eclipsed the combined values of General Motors Co (GM.N) and Ford Motor Co (F.N).

-The Silicon Valley electric car maker’s stock rose about 4%at midday on Wednesday, hitting a record high and elevating its market capitalization to $88 billion.
-That is $2 billion larger than General Motors’ and Ford’s respective stock market values of $49 billion and $37 billion, combined.
+The Silicon Valley electric car maker’s stock jumped nearly 5% on Wednesday, closing at a record $492.14 per share and elevating its market capitalization to almost $89 billion, or $2 billion larger than the sum of General Motors’ and Ford’s respective market caps of $50 billion and $37 billion.

 (GRAPHIC: Tesla's market cap eclipses GM and Ford - here)